Skip to ma into content

 Caustic soda concentration

 The chlor-alkali electrolysis is a process in which sodium chloride (table salt) is converted into chlorine, hydrogen, and caustic soda (sodium hydroxide) under the influence of electrical energy.
 During this process, Sodium ions (Na+) to the cathode, which is negatively charged, and Chloride ions (Cl-) to the anode, which is positively charged.
 At the anode, the oxidation of chloride ions takes place, releasing chlorine.
 At the cathode, water reduces to hydrogen and hydroxide ions.
-These hydroxide ions react with sodium ions to form caustic soda.
-There are various variations of this process, such as the amalgam process, in which a sodium amalgam is formed at the cathode, which is then further processed into caustic soda, hydrogen, and mercury in a separate stage.
+These hydroxide ions react with the sodium ions to form caustic soda.
+There are various variants of this process, such as the amalgam process, in which a sodium amalgam is formed at the cathode, which is then further processed into caustic soda, hydrogen, and mercury in a separate step.
 Regardless of the process used, theresulting caustic soda is often concentrated by evaporation to achieve a higher concentration.

 Your advantage:

-- Continuous concentration monitoring of the caustic soda
+• continuous concentration monitoring of the caustic soda

-- Reduction of energy costs during evaporation
+• reduction of energy costs during evaporation

-Chlorine gas drying
+chlorine gas drying

-The chlorine gas produced in the anode area of the electrolyzer must be freed from its water content before further use, as its corrosiveness increases with a moisture content above 30 ppm.
+The chlorine gas generated in the anode area of the electrolyzer must be freed from its water content before further use, as its corrosiveness increases with a moisture content above 30 ppm.
 For drying, the chlorine gas is directed into absorption towers, where the water content in the chlorine gas is absorbed by highly concentrated sulfuric acid (80-99 wt% H2SO4) is absorbed.

 The effectiveness of this drying process significantly influences the productivity and quality of the gas.
 Therefore, reliable measurement of the H2SO4 -concentration is important.
 The LiquiSonic measurement system® enables continuous and safe monitoring of the H2SO4 -concentration compared to conductivity and density measurement.